 FOCUS ON PREPARATION

-Troop 1113, with a membership of 70 boys, is chartered to the Knights of Columbus of St. Leo the Great Catholic Church.
+Troop 1113, with a membership of 70, is chartered to the Knights of Columbus of St. Leo the Great Catholic Church.
 That is in the National Capital Area Council‘s George Mason District.

 “We believe in the new-Scout patrol because it just works best for us,” says former committee chairman Bob Malloy.
-And each year, to ensure the program’s success, troop leaders carefully plan for the arrival of the newest group of boys graduating from Webelos Scouting to Boy Scouting.
+And each year, to ensure the program’s success, troop leaders carefully plan for the arrival of the newest group of Scouts graduating from Webelos to Scouts BSA.

-Preparation includes updating a key tool for the new-Scout program: the troop’s “red folder,” a special booklet prepared for each new family [see the sidebar].
+Preparation includes updating a key tool for the new-Scout program: the troop’s “red folder,” a special booklet prepared for each new family (see sidebar).

 “The position of troop guide is just too important to leave to chance,” DeiTos explains.

-Besides the troop guides, the other junior leaders also understand the importance of starting the new boys off well.
+Besides the troop guides, the other junior leaders also understand the importance of starting off the new Scouts well.
 In preparation, the midwinter patrol leaders’ council meeting focuses on ways to ease the new Scouts into the troop.

 “It’s vital to prepare a careful agenda,” notes Andrew Janeiro, a former senior patrol leader getting ready to serve as a troop guide.
 “We hope to help them develop character and leadership skills, so when we’re not around, they’ll be able to run things themselves.”